th0masb/jflow/README.md

 Vec<Point> fiveRandom = Iter.call(Point::new).take(5).toVec();
 ```

 Here we created an infinite iterator of random points (possible because of laziness) and took 5 of them from the head.
 Since we knew the initial iterator had infinite size we deduce that the iterator formed by the take operation must have exactly five elements.
-We can then create an array of size 5 on the stack, allocate the points into it and return a wrapper around it without any copying taking place, wasting no space and retaining complete immutability.
+We can then create an array of size 5 on the stack, allocate the points into it and return an immutable wrapper around it without any copying taking place, wasting no space and benefiting from complete immutability.

 ---
 #### Mutability and ownership